About me

 Highlights

-- 14 publications across top venues including AAMAS (2025, 2026), ACM/IEEE ICCPS (2025, 2026), IEEE ITSC, ACM e-Energy, and IEEE BigData
+- 14+ publications across top venues including AAMAS (2025, 2026), ACM/IEEE ICCPS (2025, 2026), IEEE ITSC, ACM e-Energy, and IEEE BigData.

-- Best Paper Award Finalist — AAMAS 2025 (Top 5% of submissions)
+- Best Paper Award Finalist — AAMAS 2025 (Top 5 of 900+ submissions)

 - Best PhD Forum Poster Award — ACM/IEEE ICCPS 2025